NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 cases, but it can work efficiently in other cases, for example, when HyStart++ is used along with CUBIC or when the sending rate is limited by the application.
-We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could help to limit packet loss to a single round, it will make the analysis of CUBIC much harder.
+We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could help to limit packet loss to a single round, it would require detailed analyses and large-scale evaluations to validate such algorithms.

 Note that CUBIC MUST continue to reduce *cwnd* in response to congestion events due to ECN-Echo ACKs until it reaches a value of 1 MSS.